Korth-Spirit/Disc-Jockey/README.md

 # Disc Jockey

-This is an example program that users the Spirit of Korth's Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
+This is an example program that uses the Spirit of Korth's Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
 This program was inspired by the [Disc Jockey](http://wiki.activeworlds.com/index.php?title=SDK_Sample_Program_2) written in C using the original Active Worlds SDK.

 This project and/or its contributors are not affiliated with Active Worlds.